sigman78/Defer/README.md

 ## Documentation

-See (design.md) for now as the source of inspiration and design notes.
+See [design document](design.md) for now as the source of inspiration and design notes.

 ## Example